 And this is where I leave you...

-So now it’s crunch time.
-The semester is ending and even though this practice won’t be ending for me, it’s time for me to share not only what I’ve learned and experienced but how that is reflected in the experiences of others.
+ending for me, it’s time for me to share not only what I’ve learned and

 We’ve made some pretty fine points during our time together.
 We’ve learned what nidra yoga is, how it’s done, and how the practice can positively impact not only your mental health but your physical health in terms of reduced stress and improved sleep and sleep quality.